-Gunman shoots 3 Texas deputies from behind, killing one, Houston police say
+Gunman shoots 3 Texas deputies, killing one, Houston police say

-(CNN)A man with a rifle shot three Texas constable deputies from behind outside a bar as they were investigating a disturbance early Saturday, killing one of them, authorities said.
+(CNN)A man with a rifle shot three Texas constable's deputies outside a bar as they were investigating a disturbance early Saturday, killing one of them, authorities said.

 One person was taken into custody, though authorities didn't immediately know whether that person was a suspect or a witness, Houston police Executive Assistant Chief James Jones told reporters.

-"We believe they were ambushed, shot from behind ... with a rifle," Jones said.
+"We believe they were ambushed, shot ... with a rifle," Jones said.

 The shooting happened around 2:15 a.m., after the Harris County Precinct 4 constable deputies -- working an extra job at 45 Norte Sports Bar -- "went outside to address a disturbance," Jones said.